philDaprogrammer/AOC_2022/README.md

-# AOC_2022
+# Adevent of code 2022

-all solutions for advent of code 2022 written in rust.
+All solutions for advent of code 2022, written in rust.

 link to the website for this years problems: